Best Chocolate Chip Cookies Recipe

 1. Scoop cookie dough and bake.
 Scoop dough (about 2 tbsp per cookie) with a large cookie scoop onto prepared baking sheets, spacing apart as directed.
 Reserve a few chips to press into dough balls to make even prettier!
 Bake for 12-14 minutes until edges are golden and centers are soft but set.

-Chocolate chip cookies finished with flake salt.
+Chocolate chip cookies finished with flaky salt for a gourmet bakery-style touch..

 1. Finish with flaky salt (optional).
 Sprinkle warm cookies with a sprinkle of flaky sea salt.
 Cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely before storing.

-Recipe Variations
+Delicious Recipe Variations

 Frequently Asked Questions

-What is the best chocolate to use for chocolate chip cookies?
+What’s the best chocolate for chocolate chip cookies?

-Can I make gluten-free chocolate chip cookies?
+Can I make these gluten-free?

 How do I get soft, chewy chocolate chip cookies?